-I’ve held off writing about the November 2016 accident in the Tararua, near Alpha Hut, where two people died.
+I’ve held off writing much about the November 2016 accident in the Tararua, near Alpha Hut, where two people died.
 There hasn’t seemed to have been much new to write about which I haven’t already covered previously in this forum.

 Last week I received a copy of the final Coroner’s report, which has now been released.
 Flick me an email if you’d like a copy.